What is Health Science?

-- Evaluate public and global health issues in the context of political, environmental, economic, and socio-cultural conditions.
+Evaluate public and global health issues in the context of political, environmental, economic, and socio-cultural conditions.

-- Describe the challenges associated with health disparities at the state, national and global levels.
+Partner with communities to develop strength-based approaches to improve health outcomes.
+Describe the challenges associated with health disparities at the state, national and global levels.

-- Analyze and interpret data about health systems.
+Analyze and interpret data about health systems.

-- Participate in interdisciplinary and population-focused health policy research.
+Participate in interdisciplinary and population-focused health policy research.

 Graduates may consider working in service positions with non-profits, local and international agencies, educational institutions and other public-serving organizations.
 Graduates can gain real-world experience and have a direct impact on the health outcomes of communities filling a variety of health-related service positions with agencies such as the Peace Corps and programs like Americorps.